Shotbow/fudawiki-files/hanafuda/games/hachi.md

 **Hachi** [八, はち *hachi*, lit.
 "Eight"] is a [hanafuda](/en/hanafuda) [game](/en/hanafuda/games) for two players loosely based on [Hana Awase](/en/hanafuda/games/hana-awase), but with several unique characteristics, most notably its capture mechanic.
 In it, cards do not generally capture within their own [suit](/en/hanafuda/suits) as in other games of the genre, but rather may capture from a specific set of suits.
 Based on the similarity between their yaku inventories, it is likely related to the game [Kekoro](/en/hanafuda/games/kekoro).
 # Setup
+Game setup involves choosing a dealer [親 - おや, oya], shuffling the deck, and distributing the initial cards.
+Players may also wish at this time to set the duration of the game, whether it be to a number of rounds, points, or victories.
+## Choosing the Dealer
+Choose the initial dealer as seen fit; a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
+The player who drew a suit for the earliest month becomes the dealer.
+If both players drew from the same suit, the player drawing the higher point card becomes the dealer.
+In cases where there is a tie, this process can be repeated.
 > ![6field7hand_setup.png](/hanafuda/6field7hand_setup.png =500x) {.is-success}

 # Gameplay